 One of the best ways to prepare yourself for a jam session is to jam on tunes you don’t know in your practice routine.

-Put on a jazz backing-track for a tune you don’t know, and practice either playing by ear, or reading a lead sheet, over that tune.
+Put on a jazz backing-track or Band in a Box for a tune you don’t know, and practice either playing by ear, or reading a lead sheet.
 Play the chords and solo over the tune, as you’ll be required to do both at the jam, and don’t stop if you get lost.
 Instead, try and use your ears and listen for cues that can help you get back on track.
 If you get lost in a jam session, you won’t be able to stop the tune and start over.

 So, practicing getting back on track if you get off the form at home is the best way to prepare yourself to deal with this situation on stage.